rspamd/rspamd/rmilter/index.md

 	+ Default: `10`
 - `whitelist`: list of ips or nets that should be not checked with spamd
 	+ Default: `empty`

 Back to [top](#).

 ## Spamd section

-Specifies rspamd or spamassassin spam scanners.
+Specifies rspamd scanners.

-- `servers`: spamd (or rspamd) socket definitions in format:
+- `servers`: rspamd socket definitions in format:
 	1.  `/path/to/file`
 	2.  `host[:port]`
-	3.  `r:/path/to/file` - for rspamd protocol
-	4.  `r:host[:port]` - for rspamd protocol
-- `connect_timeout`: timeout in miliseconds for connecting to spamd
+- `connect_timeout`: timeout in milliseconds for connecting to spamd
 	+ Default: `1s`
-- `results_timeout`: timeout in miliseconds for waiting for spamd response
+- `results_timeout`: timeout in milliseconds for waiting for spamd response
 	+ Default: `20s`
 - `error_time`: time in seconds during which we are counting errors
 	+ Default: `10`